 I have encountered yet another spoliation issue in a truck accident case where the defendant cannot produce their trucking log that was requested within six months of the incident.
 Federal regulations require commercial truck drivers to maintain their log for at least six months.

 Unlike New Jersey and California, Maryland has no independent tort for negligent or intentional spoliation of evidence.
-But you can get in Maryland a spoliation instruction stating that the destruction of evidence creates a presumption that is unfavorable to the spoliator.
+But you can get in Maryland a spoliation instruction stating that the destruction of evidence creates a presumption unfavorable to the spoliator.

-I cannot find a Maryland case on truck log spoliation although I found good cases in Arkansas and Georgia.
+I cannot find a Maryland case on truck log spoliation although I found suitable cases in Arkansas and Georgia.
 See Goff v.
 Harold Ives Trucking, Inc, 342 Ark.
 143 (2000); J.B.
 Hunt Transp., Inc. v.
 Bentley, 427 S.E.2d 499 (1992).
 But Maryland follows the general rule that the destruction or alteration of evidence gives rise to inferences or presumptions unfavorable to the spoliator.
 Unexplained and intentional destruction of evidence by a litigant gives rise to an inference that the evidence would have been unfavorable to his cause.
 Maryland law does not require a showing of bad faith to support this inference.
 Anderson v.
 Litzenberg, 115 Md.
 App.
-549, 561-562 (1997) (case involving an accident caused by a dump truck tarp coming lose; from the destruction of the tarp there was a rebuttable presumption that should lead to an inference that the tarp would have revealed evidence unfavorable to the defendant).
+549, 561-562 (1997) (case involving an accident caused by a dump truck tarp coming loose; from the destruction of the tarp there was a rebuttable presumption that should lead to an inference that the tarp would have revealed evidence unfavorable to the defendant).
 See also Larsen v.
 Romeo, 254 Md.
 220, 255 (1969).

 In traffic tort cases, it is important to pin down early in an investigation what evidence might be available that could be intentionally or inadvertently destroyed.

-- the extent of prejudice suffered by the nonspoliating party;
+- the extent of prejudice suffered by the non-spoliating party;

 - how important the evidence is to the claim;